-Every month we release two new cyber security awareness training videos.
+Every month we release a new cybersecurity awareness video.
 One of our latest videos is a reminder to everyone to keep your software updated.
 If you’ve ever used a computer you have undoubtedly been prompted to update your software at some point.
 These little, and sometimes irritating, reminders usually don’t come at a convenient time.
 After all, we’re using the computer.
 We decide to do it later and eventually we quit noticing them.
 And the computer seems to be working fine without the updates.
 Right?

 Well, that‘s not really the case.
 The software might work OK without the update, but unfortunately it could also pose a great threat to your data and be a gateway for hackers to get control over your equipment.
 Through this gateway they could access and spy on your correspondence, install malware, steal data, spy on you through your own camera, listen to your conversations, hold your work documents ransom and the list goes on.